SalK91/convex_optimization/docs/convex/13_calculus.md

 # Chapter 3: Multivariable Calculus for Optimization
 Optimization seeks to find points that minimize or maximize a real-valued function.
-To analyze and solve such problems, we rely on tools from multivariable calculus — gradients, Jacobians, Hessians, and Taylor expansions — which describe how a function changes locally.
+To analyze and solve such problems, we rely on tools from multivariable calculus: gradients, Jacobians, Hessians, and Taylor expansions which describe how a function changes locally.

 This chapter provides the differential calculus foundation essential for convex analysis and gradient-based learning algorithms.
 It links geometric intuition and analytical tools that underlie optimization methods such as gradient descent, Newton’s method, and backpropagation.